25th Oct I reached Arizona some days earlier as planned. My first stop in this state was at a coffee shop in nowhere:

 It started raining, when I was between Maricopa and the Trailhead Overlook, but first at the overlook it was so heavy that I used my rain cape.
 Most of the people around had no rain jacket or umbrella with them and got wet.
 Here were also another visitors centre, restaurants, shops and galleries, though partly people was entering these.
-I was interested in the art of Americans and Natives and looked around, too.
-I have seen lots of things I liked, but because the prices and of some items the size, I did not by more than a postcard.
+I was interested in the art of Native Americans and looked around, too.
+I have seen lots of things I liked, but because the prices and of some items the size, I did not buy more than a postcard.
 Even the prices sounded high, most of the items were worth it.
-Especially the craft of the Natives were done during many hours of work.
+The crafts were done during many hours of work.
 As a budget traveller, I simply cannot afford such things.

 I continued to Mather Point and walked then back to the visitors centre, from where I took the shuttle bus to the Market Plaza.
 Back there I ordered a mini pizza.
 It was unusual fat, but I had to eat it.
 I had a lemon pop, too – which I did not like either 😕.

 Back at the car I checked if there was water under the car, but there was not.
 Anyway I did not move the car and slept on the car park (saving $18).
 This day I booked a bed in a hostel in Flagstaff.
 I was longing for a warm place and company.
 Additionally I prepared for leaving the car in that town, if necessary.